 Compare Confound Them With Kindness, where Alice acts nicely towards Bob after the fact to confuse him.

-See also Kansas City Shuffle, which involves making the target suspect something, then doing something else.
+See also Kansas City Shuffle, which involves making the target suspect something and try to counteract that, then doing something else that needed them to do what they just did.

 open/close all folders